PaulAHMedley/fishblicc/fishblicc_Model_Description.md

 # Appendix: Practical Implementation of the Length Integral

-There is no analytical solution to the integration above, so an efficient numerical integration method will be needed to calculate survival.
+There is no analytical solution to the integration over $L_\infty$, so an efficient numerical integration method will be needed to calculate survival.
 Gauss-Laguerre quadrature provides a fast, accurate and stable way to calculate the integral.
 To make the integral consistent with Gauss-Laguerre quadrature, the lower bound for the integral needs to be adjusted to 0 by a change of variable:

 $$
 \begin{align}